 As soon as you leave the ferry in Penneshaw, you’re only 100m away from some of Kangaroo Island’s cutest wildlife.
 Penneshaw is home to a colony of little penguins – also known as fairy or blue penguins.
 The Penneshaw Penguin Centre is right next door to the ferry terminal.
 In fact, during the day, it is close enough to walk through while you are waiting to board.
 By day you can walk along a boardwalk above the coastal scrub that contains the penguin’s dens.

 The area is free to access during the day, but you are not likely to spot any penguins.
 To do that, you need to go on an evening guided tour.
-The Penguin and Wildlife Night Walking tour runs for 60 minutes, weather permitting, each evening.
-That start time varies over the year to coincide with dusk which is when the penguins return to shore.
+The Penguin and Wildlife Night Walking tour runs for 60 minutes most evenings weather permitting.
+The start time varies over the year to coincide with dusk which is when the penguins return to shore.
 The friendly, expert guides know where all their dens are and have an amazing knack of spotting the penguins as they come in.
 Seeing the penguins in the wild is a fantastic experience.
 The Kangaroo Island Little penguin tour is a great family activity too.

 Penneshaw Tammar Wallabies